MicroEJ/docs/glossary.rst

       A Mock is a mockup of a Board Support Package capability that mimics an hardware functionality for the Simulator.

    Module Manager
-      MicroEJ Module Manager downloads, installs and controls the consistency of all the dependencies and versions required to build and publish a MicroEJ asset.
+      MicroEJ Module Manager (MMM) downloads, installs and controls the consistency of all the dependencies and versions required to build and publish a MicroEJ asset.
 It is based on `Semantic Versioning <https://semver.org>`_ specification.

    Platform
       A Platform integrates a MICROEJ VEE, an Architecture, one or more Foundation Libraries with their respective Abstraction Layers, and the board support package (BSP) for the target Device.
 It also includes associated Mocks for the Simulator.